 Bible Scavenger Hunt is a game which gets kids up and moving and encourages them to get familiar with their Bibles.
-We have used this with our middle school VBS program a couple of weeks ago.
-It also works as a youth group game.
+We have have used this with a middle school VBS program and as a youth group game.

 The idea of this game is that each team goes outside and receives a list of Bible verses.
 They look up the verse and then try to find one of the items listed in that verse.

 - Lists of bible verses – one list per team (see below for suggestions)

 - Bag – one per team